RakieI/DemoRankScreen/README.md

 > Last tested on Ikemen GO v0.99 and Nightly Build (2025-09-18)
 > Module developed by Rakíel

-Ikemen GO module to show rankings in Demo Mode, like some games do.
+Ikemen GO module to show rankings during Demo Mode, like some games do.

 # Installation